PawelKawa/WorkTime/README.md

 Single page app, that allows me and my wife to see our work schedules.
 There is a shopping list in progress and probably more features in the future :)

-## The application is developing using the following:
+## The application has been developed using the following:

 - HTML / CSS / JavaScript
 - PHP (JSON data interchange)